-Fortunately, you can restrict your home or office printer usage by securing your printer without necessarily inconveniencing yourself or compromising your ability to print when you need to.
+Fortunately, you can restrict your home or office printer usage by securing your printer without inconveniencing you or compromising your ability to print when necessary.
+If you need further assistance with understanding printer passwords, read our guide to what is WPA/WEP printer.

 Unauthorized access to your home or company printer can lead to: